arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Billing

-School plan is specifically designed for institutions that aim to cover a larger amount of users.
+School Plan is specifically designed for institutions that aim to cover a larger amount of users.
 The billing account can be managed by a single Arduino account that then will grant access to different users and assign a role.

 ### Junior Account